-The following table is designed to provide an optimal order for taking both required and recommended general education, curriculum area, and elective courses for this program.
+The following table is designed to provide an optimal order for taking both required and recommended general education, required core, and elective courses for this program.
 Your plan will be unique to you, based on your previous education and credit earned.
-See pp. 61-62 for information on general education and overall requirements for completing an associate degree.
+See pp. 66-67 for information on general education and overall requirements for completing an associate degree.
 Contact an academic advisor with all questions about your official plan.